John Harrison: Early life

 John Harrison was born in Foulby in the West Riding of Yorkshire, the first of five children in his family.
-His step father worked as a carpenter at the nearby Nostell Priory estate.
+His stepfather worked as a carpenter at the nearby Nostell Priory estate.
 A house on the site of what may have been the family home bears a blue plaque.
 Around 1700, the Harrison family moved to the Lincolnshire village of Barrow upon Humber.
 Following his father's trade as a carpenter, Harrison built and repaired clocks in his spare time.
 Legend has it that at the age of six, while in bed with smallpox, he was given a watch to amuse himself and he spent hours listening to it and studying its moving parts.